hyperledger/besu-docs/docs/HowTo/Configure/Genesis-File.md

 The genesis file defines the first block in the chain and the first block defines which chain you want to join.

-For Ethereum mainnet and public testnets (for example, Rinkeby) the genesis configuration definition is in Besu and used when specifying a public network using the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) command line option.
+For Ethereum MainNet and public testnets (for example, Rinkeby) the genesis configuration definition is in Besu and used when specifying a public network using the [`--network`](../../Reference/CLI/CLI-Syntax.md#network) command line option.